arvados/lightning-server-legacy/experimental/abram/Documentation/1-Initial-Tile-Set.md

   - [bigWigToBedGraph](http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/bigWigToBedGraph)
   - [twoBitToFa](http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/twoBitToFa)

-The **wgEncodeMapabilityAlign24mer** contains a value for each 24mer in the hg19 reference as to how often it appears.
+The `wgEncodeMapabilityAlign24mer.bw.gz` contains a value for each 24mer in the hg19 reference as to how often it appears.
 We will use this to pick an initial tag set, picking each tag to be as unique as possible in the reference genome.
-The **CytoBand** file has band boundaries that we will use to create our band boundaries.
+The CytoBand file (`cytoBand.txt.gz`) has band boundaries that we will use to create our band boundaries.
 The hg19 will be used to create the initial tile set which we will extend with other PGP participants later on.